I’ve got a thing for dragons.

 No, I mean it.
 I’ve really got a thing for dragons, in that I love writing about them, reading about them, and watching them in TV shows and films whenever I get the chance.

-Here are eight movies about dragons that you absolutely have to see if you’re a fan.
+Here are several movies about dragons that you absolutely have to see if you’re a fan!

 Reign of Fire takes place in a hypothetical near-future where the entire world has been taken over by huge, fire-breathing dragons that escaped from an underground cavern.
 Denton and Quinn have to team up to stop them.